cdot/Squirrel/README.md

 name, or your first pet's name.
 But it only takes one site to be hacked, or a leaky Facebook profile, or a slip of the tongue, and your mother's maiden name is public knowledge.
-So really, you should never ever share any personal information that is not already in the public domain with a site, unless it has been generated specifically for use with that one site, and never used elsewhere.
+So really, you should never ever share any personal information with a site.
+Instead, you should prefer fake information that has been generated specifically for use with that one site, and never used elsewhere.

 All this secret information!
 How can we be expected to remember it